sony/nnabla/doc/python/tutorial/mixed_precision_training.rst

-**Note** that currently the procedures of 2nd (Use loss scaling to prevent underflow) and 3rd (Use loss scaling to prevent overflow) are exprimental, and we are now trying to speed up the mixed precision training, so API might change for future use, especially 3rd.
+**Note** that currently the procedures of 2nd (Use loss scaling to prevent underflow) and 3rd (Use loss scaling to prevent overflow) are experimental, and we are now trying to speed up the mixed precision training, so API might change for future use, especially 3rd.

 All-in-one Instruction